 Group counseling skills are pretty much the same as the skills one brings to an individual session, except multiplied by the number of folks in a group, and your groups purpose, and perhaps your theoretical orientation.
 My experience in group is with men who are court ordered to a domestic violence psychoeducational group and my orientation would be broadly to the solution oriented philosophy.
 You can be prepared to hear a host of incredibly painful life histories, mixed with moments of transcendant growth.

-Group can be an incredibly energizing and flowing process so managing your perceptions and the flow of information and the style of communication is very important, understanding the non-verbal cues, drawing out, summarizing, recognizing growth, change, courage, participation, ect. is very important.
+Group counseling can be an incredibly energizing and flowing process so managing your perceptions and the flow of information and the style of communication is very important, understanding the non-verbal cues, drawing out, summarizing, recognizing growth, change, courage, participation, ect. is very important.

 I teach about mythology, initiation, FLOW, and I teach a great deal about the brain, and how fast we need to make choices, so I use lots of tools.